Retrophyllum rospigliosii

 Retrophyllum rospigliosii is a species of conifer in the family Podocarpaceae.
-It is a large evergreen tree native to the montane rainforests of Venezuela, Colombia, Peru, Ecuador and Bolivia in South America.
+It is a large tree native to the montane rainforests of Venezuela, Colombia, Peru, Ecuador and Bolivia in South America.

 Etymology and names

 The specific epithet rospigliosii honors C. J. Rospigliosi of the Museum of Natural History in Lima, Peru.

 The species has multiple common names in the Spanish language.
 These include pino hayuelo, pino laso, pino de montana, pino romeron and romerillo macho.